Designing the future of rapid

 We will have a large database of patient WBC data with the aim of enabling predictive health.

 In addition to WBC test results, basic patient information will be maintained.

 Patients will be given an additional optional questionnaire on their phones regarding symptoms.

 Both physicians and patients will have access to the data.

-Data analytics will be used to correlate disease state with test results.
+Data analytics will be used to correlate disease states with WBC count.

 Militaries & Warzones

 The CytoTracker is an ultra-compact all-electronic cytometer capable of quantifying white blood cells and the key subtypes.

 The CytoTracker can quantify important WBC parameters such as the total white blood cell count, the absolute neutrophil count, and the absolute lymphocyte count, along with the percentages.